tharunteja2009/resume-job-matcher/README.md

 ✅ What’s Correct / Clear
 	•	✅ Three Agents well defined (Resume Parser, JD Parser, Talent Rater)
 	•	✅ LLM prompts for extraction: Yes, good that you’re using LLMs for structured extraction.
-	•	✅ Use of mem0 + vector DB: Great for RAG support.
+	•	✅ Use of ChromaDB vector database: Great for RAG support.
 	•	✅ MongoDB for tracking is sensible.
 	•	✅ Endpoints /uploadcv, /uploadjd, /processjobbycv are well-scoped.
 	•	✅ Technologies chosen are lightweight and good for MVP or production.